seregazhuk/seregazhuk.github.io_old/_posts/2018-06-20-fast-webscraping-with-reactphp-proxy.md

 title: "Fast Web Scraping With ReactPHP.
 Part 3: Using Proxy"
 tags: [PHP, Event-Driven Programming, ReactPHP, Proxy]
 layout: post
-description: "Using proxy for fast anonymous web scraping with ReactPHP"
+description: "ReactPHP tutorial: using proxy for fast anonymous web scraping with ReactPHP"
 image: "/assets/images/posts/fast-webscraping-reactphp-proxy/mr-x.jpg"

 ---

 In the [previous article]({% post_url 2018-02-12-fast-webscraping-with-reactphp %}){:target="_blank"}, we have created a scraper to parse movies data from [IMDB](http://www.imdb.com){:target="_blank"}.
-We have also [used a simple in-memory queue](2018-03-19-fast-webscraping-with-reactphp-limiting-requests){:target="_blank"} to avoid sending hundreds or thousands of concurrent requests and thus to avoid being blocked.
+We have also [used a simple in-memory queue]({% post_url 2018-03-19-fast-webscraping-with-reactphp-limiting-requests %}){:target="_blank"} to avoid sending hundreds or thousands of concurrent requests and thus to avoid being blocked.
 But what if you are already blocked?
 The site that you are scraping has already added your IP to its blacklist and you don't know whether it is a temporal block or a permanent one.

-You can handle it using a proxy served.
+Such issued can be resolved with a proxy server.
 Using proxies and rotating IP addresses can prevent you from being detected as a scraper.
 The idea of rotating different IP addresses while scraping - is to make your scraper look like *real* users accessing the website from different multiple locations.
 If you implement it right, you drastically reduce the chances of being blocked.

 In this article, I will show you how to send concurrent HTTP requests with ReactPHP using a proxy server.
 We will play around with some concurrent HTTP requests and then we will come back to the scraper, which we have written before.
 We will update the scraper to use a proxy server for performing requests.

 ## How to send requests through a proxy in ReactPHP

 For sending concurrent HTTP we will use [clue/reactphp-buzz](https://github.com/clue/reactphp-buzz) package.
-To install run the following command:
+To install it run the following command:

 {% highlight bash %}
 composer require clue/buzz-react
 {% endhighlight %}

-Let's write a simple asynchronous HTTP request:
+Now, let's write a simple asynchronous HTTP request:

 {% highlight php %}
 <?php